 Rosie the red hen walks around the farmyard – and manages to avoid being eaten by the cunning fox.
 Pat Hutchins' picture book is a vibrant, comic tale with no words and lots of slapstick moments.

 Henry loves books but one day he accidentally discovers they taste good too!
 He goes on a spree of gorging volumes and volumes, only to find that he is also filling up on knowledge!
 But just how healthy is this new diet?
-Oliver Jeffers is quite a new talent when we compiled this list and had already been acclaimed for his other books, Lost And Found and How To Catch A Star.
+Oliver Jeffers was quite a new talent when we compiled this list and had already been acclaimed for his other books, Lost And Found and How To Catch A Star.
 Now Oliver Jeffers is now up their with the children's author and illustrator greats.

 Jan Fearnley's story is a great twist on the story of the Little Red Hen who toils to make bread with no help from her friends.
 Here, the charming Mr Wolf is in the mood for pancakes, but no-one, especially the snooty Chicken Little, will help him.
 Of course, everyone wants to eat when the air is filled with the aroma of cooking – but does Mr Wolf want guests?